Canonical differential calculi via functorial geometrization: Constructing canonical first order differential calculi

 \begin{eg} Let us look at the examples in \Cref{eg:additive-monoidal-cats}; in most cases the local presentability of the category is well-known and follows from certain characterization theorems of~\cite{AR94:libro}.
 In Examples (i)-(vii) the tensor product is cocontinuous in each variable (since the monoidal structures are closed).
 In (viii)-(ix) if the tensor product is cocontinuous in both variables in $\V$, then the same holds in the constructed categories. \begin{enumerate} \item The category of representation of a group $G$ is locally presentable since it is the category of functors from the single-object category induced by $G$ to $\tx{Vect}$. \item The category $\Mod$ of modules over a commutative ring is locally presentable; this is a particular case if (vii). \item The category $\GrMod$ of graded modules over a monoid is locally presentable; indeed this can be defined as a category of additive functors into $\Ab$; this is a particular case if (viii). \item The category of (co)chain complexes in locally presentable; again this can be defined as a category of additive functors into $\Ab$; this is a particular case if (viii). \item The category of condensed abelian groups is locally presentable if restricted to $\lambda$-small groups, for a given cardinal $\lambda$; this is because it can be presented as the category of sheaves into $\Ab$ out of a small site, and this is locally presentable. \item Let $\V$ be symmetric monoidal closed, abelian and locally presentable, and $\C$ be a small category enriched on $\V$.
 Then the category $\V\tx{-Prof}(\C)$ is also locally presentable, since $\C$ is small and we take $\V$-enriched functors valued in a locally presentable category. \item The category $\Ban$ is locally presentable; see~\cite[Example~1.48]{AR94:libro}. \item If $\V$ is locally presentable, then so are $\VMon$, $\AModA$ for any monoid $A$, and $\Mod(\V)$; see \Cref{l.p.mod.mon}. \item If $\V$ is locally presentable, then so are the category $\tx{Gr}(\V)$ of objects of $\V$ graded by a monoid, the category $\Ch(\V)$ of cochain complexes in $\V$, and (more generally) the category $[\C,\V]$ of additive (or even $\V$-enriched) functors into $\V$ out of an additive (or $\V$-enriched) category $\C$. \end{enumerate} \end{eg}

-\begin{lemma} Let $\V$ be a locally presentable monoidal additive category such that the tensor product preserves colimits in each variable.
+\begin{lemma} Let $\V$ be a locally presentable monoidal additive category such that the tensor product is accessible in each variable.
 If $\E$ is locally presentable and $(-)_0\colon\E\to\Mon(\V)$ is accessible and continuous, then also $\EMod$ is locally presentable and

 has a left adjoint.
 The same holds for $U'_E\colon \EEModE\to \E$ and $V_E\colon \EEModE\to \V$ for any $E\in\E$. \end{lemma} \begin{proof} By Proposition~\ref{l.p.mod.mon} both $\Mon(\V)$ and $\Mod(\V)$ are locally presentable and $U\colon\Mod(\V)\to\Mon(\V)$ is accessible and continuous.
 Since $(-)_0\colon\E\to\Mon(\V)$ is an isofibration it follows that the pullback defining $\EMod$ is actually a bipullback.
 It follows from \cite[Theorem~6.10]{Bir84:tesi} that $\EMod$ is locally presentable and $ U'\colon \EMod\to \E $ has a left adjoint.
 The same arguments apply for $\EEModE$ and $U'_E$.
 Regarding $V_E$, this can be seen as the composite